andresarmento/modbus-esp8266/README.md

 1. The offsets for registers are 0-based.
 So be careful when setting your supervisory system or your testing software.
 For example, in [ScadaBR](http://www.scadabr.com.br) offsets are 0-based, then, a register configured as 100 in the library is set to 100 in ScadaBR.
 On the other hand, in the [CAS Modbus Scanner](http://www.chipkin.com/products/software/modbus-software/cas-modbus-scanner/) offsets are 1-based, so a register configured as 100 in library should be 101 in this software.
 2. For API refer [API.md](https://github.com/emelianov/modbus-esp8266/blob/master/API.md)
-3. Modbus RTU maximum incoming frame size is determinated by HardwareSerial buffer size.
-For SoftwareSerial buffer must be set to 256 bytes.
-4. RS-485 transivers based on MAX-485 is working on at least up to 115200.
+3. RS-485 transivers based on MAX-485 is working on at least up to 115200.
 XY-017/XY-485 working only up to 9600 for some reason.

 For more information about Modbus see: